Vyral/base-template/_posts/2019-06-13-a-word-of-caution-before-buying-new-construction.md

 {% include youtube.html %}

-<center>If you are thinking about buying a brand-new home, here’s a cautionary tale as to why you need representation during this process.</center>
+<center><em>If you are thinking about buying a brand-new home, here&rsquo;s a cautionary tale as to why you need representation during this process.</em></center>

+&nbsp;

 We recently had a house listed for a client who was buying out of the area and wanted to buy a new construction property. **We were able to list and get her home under contract quickly**.